 Assignments are due as stated in the course syllabus and will not be accepted late, except under medical or other compassionate circumstances.
 Submitting a late assignment without appropriate documentation will result in a zero (0) grade.
 A missed mid-term examination, without appropriate documentation will result in a zero (0) grade.
 Acceptable reasons might include hospital stays, serious illness, family emergencies (like serious accidents, illness or death) or similar circumstances.

 Evaluation Details:

 1. Mid-term test

-Multiple choice format (50 questions).
+Multiple choice and fill in the blank format (~50 questions).

 2. Tracking Assignment